yklim9938/vue-dog-form/README.md

 ```

 ```
+app.use(dogForm, {
+    customRules: {
-$dForm.customRules = {
+        multipleof: {
-    multipleof(val, validateValue) {
+            rule(val, validateValue) {
             // val is your input's value,
             // validateValue is the value you passed in the attribute, in this case, 3 if (Number(val) % validateValue != 0) { // condition for invalid value
                 // must return an object with 'type' key return {
                         type: 'multipleof',
                         value: {
                             n: validateValue
                         }
                     }
                 }
-        return {} // return empty object if there's no error }
+                return {}
+            },
+            message: 'Value must be multiple of {n}'
         }

-$dForm.validationMessages.multipleof = 'Value must be multiple of {n}'
+    }
+})
 ```
 **Note** *validation attributes must be small caps

 ## Usage Examples